-Why The Ashton Manual/Protocol is so Important & How Ashton’s twelve year Benzodiazepine Withdrawal research clinic began: patients whose physicians struggle with a protocol for benzodiazepine withdrawal resort to writing to Erin Brockovich
+Why The Ashton Manual/Protocol is so Important & How Ashton’s twelve year Benzodiazepine Withdrawal research clinic began: information for patients whose physicians struggle to find a protocol for benzodiazepine withdrawal

 The Ashton Manual, a book written by a U.K. Professor who ran a Benzodiazepine Withdrawal Clinic for over a decade, exists to assist many physicians help their patients taper off of benzodiazepines.
 The book, otherwise known as “Benzodiazepines: How they Work and How to Withdraw” has been an established and frequently updated protocol for the safe and effective protocol for the discontinuation of benzodiazepines.
 While the Professor/Doctor who wrote the book is now retired from the U.K.’s NHS, the most recent update to the book was as recent as April 2011, and many doctors in other countries are unaware of its existence.